Tejeswari-G/Text-Based-Adventure-Game/README.md

+pip install -r requirements.txt
+#Use pip install -r requirements.txt to install all project dependencies in one step.

 Text-Based Adventure Game 🎮
 A simple interactive console game built with Python.
 Players can explore different locations, collect and use items, and progress through a story.
 Includes a save/load system to continue gameplay later.